 I love the cars that drive on the other side of the road and the driver seat on the opposite side.
 The double-decker bus made me smile, as did the very English names for very Chinese things.
 The weather was gloomy with bits of raindrop here and there, and fogs (or maybe it’s pollution) covering tips of skyscrapers.

-Nevertheless, first impression isn’t everything.
+Nevertheless, the first impression isn’t everything.
 And despite its familiarity, it’s still a place that is the perfect combination of East and West!
 And let’s not forget how nice people are.
 I always forget how rude and cold the Shanghainese can be, at least in the service industry, until I get out again.
 They should really take some notes…